bashhack/dev-setup/README.md

   <br/>
 </p>

-While Firefox is the default on Ubuntu 18.04, installation of Chromium is useful for debugging and additional browser features.
+Firefox is the default on Ubuntu 18.04, but installation of Chromium is useful for debugging and additional browser features.

 ### Spotify